 Anyone freshly bitten by the wanderlust bug often develops certain preconceived notions before setting off to exotic places on a shoestring budget.
 Research will definitely equip you with a lot of data on how to go about it.
 However, while some of that information may be accurate, much of it could be quite misleading.
 Backpacking… Continue reading 5 backpacking myths busted!

 Japan's four distinct seasons unfold different vistas of the country for travellers.
 While spring and autumn will stun you with breathtaking, colourful landscapes, summer will give you a chance to enjoy culture trips and join various seasonal activities hosted during vacation time.
-Winter gives you the opportunity to participate in traditional festivals, relax in an… Continue reading Footloose in the land of cherry blossoms – Part 3
+Winter gives you the opportunity to participate in traditional festivals, relax in an… Continue reading Tokyo side trips: Mt.
+Fuji, Nikko and an age-old Japanese temple festival

 Japan can be both touristy and tranquil during the peak season of spring and summer depending on how you plan your itinerary.
-After spending three days in the country, narrated in my previous blog (Part 1), we enjoyed moments of serenity inside Zen temples like Ryoan-ji in Kyoto as well as in certain secluded spots in Nara… Continue reading A day in historical Osaka city
+After spending three days in the country, narrated in my previous blog, I enjoyed moments of serenity inside Zen temples like Ryoan-ji in Kyoto as well as in certain secluded spots in Nara… Continue reading A day in historical Osaka city